23 Incredible Things to Do in Colmar, France (from a Local)

 This quaint little town comes alive with twinkling lights and festive decorations.

-Useful Tip: If you want to avoid the Christmas market crowds, I recommend visiting in early December.
+Helpful Tip: If you want to avoid the crowds, I recommend visiting in early December.

-The Champ de Mars Park is a beloved spot for both locals and tourists alike.
+The Champ de Mars Park is Colmar’s largest park.
 Here you’ll find tree-lined walkways, picnic areas, comfortable benches, and a playground.
-It’s perfect for anyone looking to relax and escape Colmar’s busy center.
+It’s perfect for anyone looking to escape the more touristy spots.

-It’s the largest park so even if it’s popular it never feels full!
-I recommend gathering a few items from Marché Couvert Colmar and having a picnic in one of the grassed areas.
+I sometimes even grab a few items from the Marché Couvert and have a picnic in one of the grassed areas.

 Address: Avenue de la République